 Believe it or not, a plunger isn’t always the best toilet unclogger tool.
 Most standard drain augers for home use are not the first option either because they tend to scratch the bowl or damage toilet plumbing.
 In this case, you want to choose the best toilet auger.
 Toilet augers are specifically made to protect porcelain and vitreous china.
 Additionally, they’re designed to get rid of even the toughest clogs that a plunger fails to release or capture.

 Since toilet clogs are commonly due to toilet paper, baby wipes, or foreign objects such as children’s toys, drain cleaners don’t always work either.
 In this article, we share the top 5 toilet snakes on the market and reviews of each model.
-For each review, we share the pros & cons according to owner reports and our thoughts.
+For each review, we share the pros & cons according to current info and our thoughts.
 Plus, we share tips on how to unclog a toilet with an auger without damaging your bowl.

 Before you leave here today, you’ll be well on your way to unclogging your toilet without a plumber’s help.
 Also, you’ll be equipped to get rid of any potential future clogs.